agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 )
 {% endhighlight python %}

 Simple, but a little confusing.
-What is that `None`?
+What does `None` signify?
 Writing code to work with these objects is error prone:

 {% highlight python %}